elba-security/elba-security/docs/recipes/encrypting-token.md

 });
 ```

-> Make sure token is also encrypted while refreshing it
+> Make sure the token is also encrypted while refreshing it.